 The next big advantage of getting a business line of credit is timing.

-That’s because most lenders report your timely payments to the credit bureaus, which builds your positive credit history.
+Some lenders report your timely payments to the credit bureaus, which builds your positive credit history.

 For one, you may be required to provide your lender with updated financials on your business when you’re ready to draw on your account.